 Enforce registration and execution of only legitimately signed service drivers where possible.

 |M1028||Operating System Configuration||

 Ensure that Driver Signature Enforcement is enabled to restrict unsigned drivers from being installed.

 Limit privileges of user accounts and groups so that only authorized administrators can interact with service changes and service configurations.

 Monitor processes and command-line arguments for actions that could create or modify services.
 Command-line invocation of tools capable of adding or modifying services may be unusual, depending on how systems are typically used in a particular environment.
 Services may also be modified through Windows system management tools such as Windows Management Instrumentation and PowerShell, so additional logging may need to be configured to gather the appropriate data.
-Remote access tools with built-in features may also interact directly with the Windows API to perform these functions outside of typical system utilities.
-Collect service utility execution and service binary path arguments used for analysis.
+Also collect service utility execution and service binary path arguments used for analysis.
 Service binary paths may even be changed to execute commands or scripts.

 Look for changes to service Registry entries that do not correlate with known software, patch cycles, etc. Service information is stored in the Registry at